LilithTundrus/e621-API-Docs/docs/Tags.md

 ### List

-List an index of tahs, filtering by a set of given parameters
+List an index of tags, filtering by a set of given parameters

 Base URL is `https://e621.net/tag/index.json`